utmapp/docs.getutm.app/preferences/macos.md

 ## Input

+### Option is Meta key
+When using the built-in console, the Option key can be used as the Meta key.
+This means that the Esc key is set before the character that was pressed.
+This is useful for applications like Emacs which makes use of the Meta key.
+The downside is that international text entry is also handled by the Option key and so enabling this breaks that.
+You can toggle this option (per-window) while using the console with the key shortcut Command+Option+O.

 ### Hold Control for right click
 This is in addition to the usual way of generating a right click which is based on the system preference for a secondary click.